Nadia-Momo/Assainment_1_ph/README.md

-# What are some differences between interfaces and types in typescript?
+# 1.🐻🐤What are some differences between interfaces and types in typescript?🐥🐼

       `Interface` 🆚`Type`